does medicare cover home health care

 faq collapse icon faq expand icon

-Yes, Original Medicare Part A pays for some home health care for people with cancer.
+Yes, Original Medicare Part A pays for some home health care for cancer patients.

 How many hours of home health care does Medicare cover?